Shopify/tainted_love/README.md

 # TaintedLove

-TaintedLove is a dynamic taint reporting tool for Ruby allowing to track user input into unsafe functions.
+TaintedLove is a dynamic security analysis tool for Ruby.
+It leverages Ruby's object tainting and monkey patching features to identify vulnerable code paths at runtime.

 ## Installation